Hoyasumii/bee-movie/README.md

 Where's the pilot?

-He's unconscious, and so is the copi
+He's unconscious, and so is the copil